 Line producer training from Indie Training Fund

-This new scheme from Indie Training Fund is for aspiring line producers (e.g. 1st assistant directors, production managers, production co-ordinators) and working line producers in high-end TV or children's TV drama.
+This scheme from Indie Training Fund was for aspiring line producers (e.g. 1st assistant directors, production managers, production co-ordinators) and working line producers in high-end TV or children's TV drama.
 This free skills-based five-day programme includes workshops, masterclasses, networking opportunities and mentoring sessions.

-The programme will be delivered in London and Manchester in June 2018.
+The programme was delivered in London and Manchester in June 2018.